‘A stroke of luck’ to be on global cruise during pandemic

 Unlike other cruise ships that suffered outbreaks and and were often put in quarantine to protect port cities, the Deliziosa has found no cases of the COVID-19 virus, according to its owner, Italian cruise company Costa Crociere.
 So the boat’s 1,831 passengers were free to use the ship’s facilities and entertainments.

-He said that the passengers’ last chance to touch land was in Perth, where they docked after “70 wonderful days” of crossing the Atlantic and Pacific oceans.
+He said the passengers’ last chance to touch land was in Perth, where they docked after “70 wonderful days” of crossing the Atlantic and Pacific oceans.
 That was when the U.N.
 World Health Organization alerted the pandemic in March.
-From that point the ship made only technical and refueling stops, before the journey back toward the Mediterranean, which took it through the Suez Canal, according to the company.
+From that point on, the ship made only technical and refueling stops, before the journey back toward the Mediterranean, which took it through the Suez Canal.

 “Of course, for those of us who have children in Spain, we would have preferred to return,” Payá said.
 “Other passengers, on the other hand, given their old age wanted to stay on board knowing that the boat was safe and secure.”